Planet Nine: History

-Attempts to detect planets beyond Neptune by indirect means such as orbital perturbation date back to before the discovery of Pluto.
+Attempts to detect planets beyond Neptune by indirect means such as orbital perturbation date to before the discovery of Pluto.
 Among the first was George Forbes who postulated the existence of two trans-Neptunian planets in 1880.
-One would have an average distance from the Sun, or semi-major axis, of 100 astronomical units (AU), 100 times that of the Earth.
+One would have an average distance from the Sun, or semi-major axis, of 100 AU, 100 times that of the Earth.
 The second would have a semi-major axis of 300 AU.
-His work is considered similar to more recent Planet Nine theories in that the planets would be responsible for a clustering of the orbits of several objects, in this case the clustering of aphelion distances of periodic comets near 100 and 300 AU.
+Forbes' work is considered similar to more recent Planet Nine theories in that the planets would be responsible for a clustering of the orbits of several objects, in this case the clustering of aphelion distances of periodic comets near about 100–300 AU.
 This is similar to how the aphelion distances of Jupiter-family comets cluster near its orbit.